Palawan – Best 20 places to visit in 2019 [updated]

 9).
 Malcapuya Island

 Just to the northwest of Banana Island is Malcapuya Island.
 This is yet another palm tree laden white sand beach that is virtually uninhabited.
-One of the highlights from our visit there was that we were able to go snorkeling whilst holding onto the outriggers of the boat.
+One of the highlights from our visit there was that we were able to go snorkelling whilst holding onto the outriggers of the boat.
 This really allowed you to cover lots of underwater activity in a relatively short period of time.
 Although some of the coral and marine life isn’t quite as spectacular as some other parts of Palawan, it is still an enjoyable experience with lots of different fish in the area.

 10) Club Paradise

 Club Paradise is an exclusive island resort which is located off the coast of north-central coast of Busuanga island.
 We were very lucky to be able to obtain a heavily discounted rate at Club Paradise.
 Thererfore, we were fortunate enough to spend two nights there.
 As we pulled up to the island, I was absolutely astonished at what I saw.
 The white sand glowing in the sunshine, the beautiful palm trees swaying in the breeze and the traditional, native looking restaurant and reception area that greeted us were amazing.
 Club Paradise is certainly not an exaggerated name for this place.
 It really is paradise.
-There are plenty of activities to do there including snorkeling and diving, water sports, hiking and island hopping.
+There are plenty of activities to do there including snorkelling and diving, water sports, hiking and island hopping.
 Then, of course, there is a swimming pool or you can just choose to chill out on the beach.
 And the sunsets – absolutely amazing!
 Either way, from a destination perspective, I fully recommend Club Paradise.

 How to get to Coron: